-Trained as an Indian, Mughal and Persian miniature painter with a background in Islamic Art.
+Trained as an Indian, Mughal and Persian miniature painter with a background in Asian and Middle Eastern Art.
 Fatima Zahra Hassan uses traditional methods, materials and techniques.
 Most of her work embodies mystical dimensions and delves into metaphors and strong narratives that are peculiar to Middle East and South Asia.
-Since her training in UK was also in Visual Arts of Islam where she was taught a great deal of other World's great art traditions including icon painting, Italian renaissance painting techniques along with gilding, marbling, calligraphy and making of paper and natural colour pigments.
+Since her training in UK was in Visual Arts of Muslim World, where she was taught a great deal of other World's great art traditions including icon painting, Italian renaissance painting techniques along with Geometry, Islimi/Arabesque Design, Gilding, Marbling, Calligraphy and making of paper and natural colour pigments.
 Her usual art practice revolves around her traditional training in Indian, Mughal and Persian Painting techniques.
 From making her own wasli paper to squirrel tail hairbrush and to grinding of pigments, she prepares most of her materials by herself.
-As a practiitoner, she believes in interdisciplinary approach.
-Currently, she is researching and experimenting with technology and new approaches in her art practice.
+As a visual art practitioner, she believes in trans-disciplinary and interdisciplinary approaches.
+Currently, she is researching and experimenting with technology and new media in her art practice.